Skip to main content

 Criterion (ii): Interchange of human values

-The Angkor monuments facilitated exceptional interchange of human values across Southeast Asia, spreading Khmer architectural principles, Hindu-Buddhist religious concepts, and sophisticated urban planning innovations throughout mainland Southeast Asia whilst absorbing influences from India and China.
+The Angkor monuments facilitated exceptional interchange of human values across Southeast Asia, spreading Khmer architectural principles, Hindu-Buddhist religious concepts, and sophisticated urban planning innovations throughout mainland Southeast Asia while absorbing influences from India and China.

 III